StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 However, a limitation of onesignal is, it doesn't provide anyway to track notifications (when notification was received, and when notification was clicked).

-The files in this folder provide extra code to track these notifications.
+The files in this folder provide extra code to track these notifications.<br/><br/>

 ## Steps to install the files on iOS and Andriod
 For the following changes, files in the platforms directory have to changed directly.
-You can use Xcode and Android Studio to make this changes.
+You can use Xcode and Android Studio to make this changes.<br/>